-Implemented: Proposal for which a ULURP or Section 195 application received final approval; or for which a contract for operation of a facility was approved; or for which a facility was located in existing City space; or for which an expansion, reduction or closing was completed.
+Implemented: Proposal for which a ULURP or Section 195 application received final approval; a contract for operation of a facility was approved; a facility was located in existing City space; or an expansion, reduction or closing was completed.

-In progress: Proposal for which a ULURP or Section 195 application has been filed but not yet approved; or a contractor has been selected but a contract has not yet received final approval; or an expansion/reduction of existing site is underway.
+In progress: Proposal for which a ULURP or Section 195 application has been filed but not yet approved; a contractor has been selected but a contract has not yet received final approval; or an expansion/reduction of existing site is underway.

-Active: Proposal for which the City still actively seeking a site for a facility, or a ULURP or Section 195 application has not been filed, or a contractor has not been selected.
+Ongoing1: Proposal for which the City is still actively seeking a site, a ULURP or Section 195